irajPatel/Compact-RV32-SoC/README.md

 - FemtoRV32 / PicoRV32 authors for compact RISC-V cores that inspired this project.
 - Corsair project for making register and IP generation easier.

----

-If you'd like, I can:
-- Tailor the README with exact commands for your toolchain (which riscv gcc version you use).
-- Add example memory maps and addresses used by `device_select` and peripherals.
-- Generate the Corsair YAML snippets used to produce the UART/GPIO register maps.

-Tell me which addition you'd prefer next and I'll update the README accordingly.